AbdullahGM1/Python-Summery/README.md

 # Python-Summery
-This is a refreance for me for Python
+This is a reference for me for Python learning process